I have a passion for beauty in art, thought, and expression, and I am constantly experimenting and learning.

 BS Physics, Harvey Mudd College, CA, 1990

-High distinction; honors in humanities and social sciences.
+Graduated with high distinction and honors in humanities and social sciences.

 Kammermusik Workshops, 2010.
 "What To Do When 'It' Isn't Working"